 Is a Power-Up Band Necessary?

 A Power-Up Band is more worth it for frequent visitors and super fans.
-The bands work at all Super Nintendo Worlds, including Japan and Orlando once Universal's Epic Universe opens in 2025.
+The bands work at all Super Nintendo Worlds, including Japan and Orlando once Universal Epic Universe opens in 2025.
 At home, you can use a Power-Up Band as an amiibo when playing select Mario games (but it's not compatible with Wii U or Nintendo 3DS).

 The Power-Up Band is most useful during Early Access.
 That's when people can enter Super Nintendo World an hour before park opening.
 The lines for challenges are short then.
+During Early Access, we were able to complete each challenge and the Bowser Jr. Shadow Showdown all within the first 25 to 30 minutes.
+After the park officially opens, it might take at least that long to wait for one challenge.

 If you walk into the land late morning and it's an hour to wait for each challenge, a Power-Up Band may not be worth it unless you are patient enough to wait in lines all day.
 Hopfully, as time goes on the land will be less crowded.
 Try hopping by at night for much shorter lines.
+But there is no wait to punch boxes and bricks with the band.

 Managing Crowds